 1. You're extremely limited in terms of design

-I'm not a visual designer, so the constraints that Notion put me in to build a website were totally fine.
-For someone who needs more flexibility and control over the layout of their website, using Notion probably isn't the best option.
+If you're not a visual designer, the constraints Notion puts you in to build a website may be totally fine.
+But if you need more flexibility and control over the layout of your website, Notion probably isn't the best option.
 Even if you use one of the third-party tools to give yourself more control, your options for customizing your site design are still limited.

 For anyone who wants to flex their design skills while building a no-code site, one of these free website builders will do the trick.